CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 246-266
    :lineno-start: 246

-Note that we rely on this two-step computation-selection procedure as a simplification for a more complex nested optimization (as the value of the distance score itself depends on the value of calibrated incomes): given the fine discrete range that we use for scanning (see ``scan_type`` option), we consider our results as a good enough approximation of true parameter values (as long as stay at the interior of the scanned range).
+Note that we rely on this two-step computation-selection procedure as a simplification for a more complex nested optimization (as the value of the distance score itself depends on the value of calibrated incomes): given the fine discrete range that we use for scanning (see ``scan_type`` option), we consider our results as a good enough approximation of true parameter values (as long as we stay at the interior of the scanned range).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Utility function parameters